Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Perturbative Error Analysis and Pulse Engineering

-In quantum computing platforms, such as superconducting transmon, ion, and atom-based systems, two primary systematic errors arise from experimental operations: the Rabi error, $\Omega(t) \to (1 + \epsilon)\Omega(t)$, due to spatial fluctuations in laser intensity, and the detuning error, $\Delta(t) \to \Delta(t) + \delta$, from frequency shifts in off-resonant systems caused by inhomogeneous broadening.
-These errors deviate the system's evolution from its intended trajectory, reducing gate fidelity.
+In leading quantum computing platforms—such as superconducting transmons, trapped ions, and neutral atoms—experimental operations are susceptible to two primary systematic errors: Rabi frequency fluctuations and frequency detuning.
+The Rabi error, modeled as $\Omega(t) \to (1 + \epsilon)\Omega(t)$, typically arises from spatial fluctuations in laser intensity or control electronics instability.
+The detuning error, $\Delta(t) \to \Delta(t) + \delta$, often stems from inhomogeneous broadening or magnetic field drifts in off-resonant systems.
+These systematic errors deviate the system's evolution from its intended holonomic trajectory, thereby reducing gate fidelity.

-For the three-level system in Section~\ref{sec:three_level}, we define the perturbation Hamiltonian as:
+For the three-level system described in Section~\ref{sec:three_level}, we define the perturbation Hamiltonian $H^{'}(t)$ as: